 Foods to avoid with braces

-With the exception of Invisalign®, which is removed before eating, you’ll need to be careful with what you eat to avoid damaging your braces.
-In a nutshell, foods that are hard, tough, chewy, sticky or crunchy should be avoided.
+Except for clear aligners such as Invisalign®, which are removed before eating, you’ll need to be careful with what you eat to avoid damaging your braces.
+In a nutshell, foods that are hard, tough, chewy, sticky or crunchy should be avoided as much as possible.
 These are things like raw carrots, beef jerky, taffy, peanut butter and popcorn.
 Now, that’s not to say you can’t eat fruits and veggies that are hard when raw.
 Just be sure to slice them up first, so you aren’t biting into them with your front teeth.

 How to clean braces